ExcaliburZero/electronics-projects/_posts/2021-11-20-nintendo2ds-no-power-pop-fix.markdown

 italianretroguy recommended that I try checking the wifi module, so I tried reseating it, but the issue unfortunately still persisted.

 I ended up trying a few iterations of unseating some of the screen ribbon cables, and eventually I tried it with the 2 LCD ribbon cables unseated, but the backlight and touchscreen cables still seated and when I powered the device on the screen lit up but was very cracked.
-(But no longer "poped" and turned off)
+(But no longer "popped" and turned off)

 Progress!